 #01 Second Outfit Change

-If you have a second change, you should change no later than the third course.
-Keep your guests occupied with your childhood montage or pre-wedding photography slideshow.
+If you have a second outfit, we recommend changing no later than the third course.
+Keep your guests occupied with a childhood montage or pre-wedding photography slideshow.
 It will be less noticeable that you are absent as the lights will be dimmed

 You need to be present for all the speeches since they are intended for you.